 Attraction to disability is a sexualised interest in the appearance, sensation and experience of disability.
 It may extend from normal human sexuality into a type of sexual fetishism.

 Our curiosity (and perhaps many of you asking about it), has led us to look for and tell the true stories of some of these men.
-I met many men with this passion/attraction, but in this article we will be talking about one of them – a charismatic and intelligent man who has asked us to keep his anonymity.
+I met on the social media, many men with this passion/attraction, but in this article we will be talking about one of them – a charismatic and intelligent man who has asked us to keep his anonymity.

 Why is he and others like him hiding under anonymity?
 Because people judge.
 They tend to put a label before trying to get to know someone better.
 And because most of us around are pointing to men like him and saying that they are not “normal.”
 But we wonder; what is the normality?